blinken/paradar/README.md

 # Support, bug reports, and feedback

-I'm still in really early stages here, and if you have thoughts (partiuclarly if you fly fixed-wing or ultralight aircraft, or drones) I'd love to hear from you.
+I'm still in really early stages here, and if you have thoughts (particularly if you fly fixed-wing aircraft, ultralights, or drones) I'd love to hear your thoughts.
 [Shoot me an email](mailto:blinken@gmail.com), or [raise an issue on GitHub](https://github.com/blinken/paradar/issues).

 You can find the user manual [here](https://github.com/blinken/paradar/blob/master/doc/user-manual.md).